EasyG0ing1/BlockNot/README.md

 ### How do I choose what number is returned on a stopped timer?

-Once you create your timer, you simply set thhe value using this method:
+You can declare the return value when you create the timer (see the constructors in the .h file), OR, once you create your timer, you simply set the value using this method:
 ```C++
 setStoppedReturnValue(8675309);
 ```